DRIVER'S LICENSE & STATE ID

 A student on the cap-gap extension should present an updated Form I-20 that shows the extension of stay.

 When the student receives the approval notice for the H-1B petition, he or she should return to the DMV to present the Form I-797, Notice of Approval, and request that the DMV extend the driver’s license expiration date for a period of one year.
 The student must return to the DMV every year to extend his or her license for the period of stay in the United States, unless otherwise stated by the DMV office.

-The accompanying spouse and/or dependent applying for a driver’s license or state ID should present supporting documentation from the principal nonimmigrant (F-1, M-1 or J-1) to reflect the duration of status, as well as their own.
+The accompanying spouse and/or dependent applying for a driver’s license or state ID should present supporting documentation from the principal nonimmigrant (F-1, J-1, H-1B) to reflect the duration of status, as well as their own.
 The DMV will look for consistency between the spouse/dependent duration of status and that of the primary visa holder.
 It is advisable (and, in some states, required) that the principal nonimmigrant accompany his or her spouse and/or dependent applying for a driver’s license and present supporting documentation to validate the duration of status.